-The following members were present:

-Commissioner introduced the following resolution and moved its adoption:

-RESOLUTION No. XX

-A Resolution Authorizing the Purchase of Property Located at 1125 Sandhurst Drive West and to work with to rehabilitate into affordable housing

-WHEREAS, Ramsey County (the "Seller") owns real estate located at 1125 Sandhurst Drive West in the City of Roseville (the "City"), legally described as Broadview Addition, the West 11.7 feet of Lot 2 and all of Lot 3, Block 1 (the "Property"); and

-WHEREAS, the Roseville Economic Development Authority, a public body corporate and politic (the "EDA") desires to purchase the Property from the Seller; and

-WHEREAS, the EDA has followed applicable statutory provisions and finds that the purchase of the Property will fulfill the objectives, goals and mission of the EDA, and specifically that the EDA is acquiring the Property for Affordable Housing projects;

-WHEREAS, the EDA will work with to rehabilitate the home and maintain affordability for seven years from date of sale to such entity and

-WHEREAS, the EDA has caused to be prepared an offer to acquire the Property for 25% of its assessed market value plus maintenance costs and recording fees, and if the offer is accepted by the Seller, the EDA shall cause to be prepared a purchase agreement (the "Agreement") providing the terms of the conveyance of the Property from the Seller to the EDA.
+City Hall on Tuesday, the 17 th day of April, 2018, at 6:00 p.m.
+The following members w ere present: and the following were ab sent: Commissioneradoption: introduced the following resolution and moved its RESOLUTION No. XX A Resolution Authoriz Drive West and to work ing the Purchase of Property Located at 1125 Sandhurst with to rehabilitate into Drive west and to work affordable housing Drive West in the City of nty (the "Seller") owns real estate located at 1125 Sandhurs Roseville (the "City"), legally described as Broadview Addition and all of Lot 3, Block 1 (the "Property"); and e Economic Development Authority, a public body corporate sires to purchase the Property from the Seller; and purchase of the Property s followed applicable statutory provisions and finds that the will fulfill the objectives, goals and mission of the EDA, and acquiring the Property for Affordable Housing projects; will work withto maintain affordability for seven years from date of sale to such its assessed market value accepted by the Seller, th caused to be prepared an offer to acquire the Property for 25% of plus maintenance costs and recording fees, and if the offer is e EDA shall cause to be prepared a purchase agreement (the e terms of the conveyance of the Property from the Seller to the